HeyitsmeTazG/TanyaGibbs_T1A2/README.md

 - Dealing question cards.

 **9.** The winner of the game is calculated by comparing each players point total, and determining which player has the most points.
+**10.** The final scores for each player are displayed on the screen.
-**10.** There are 2 posible outcomes of the game:
+**11.** There are 2 posible outcomes of the game:

 - Either the Human Player wins, and the terminal displays a congratulatory message, or
 - One of the computer player wins, in which case Computers have defeated Humans, and a message indicates that Computers will take over the world.

-**Possible**
+**Possible Features**
-While designing this app, there were a few features I wanted to include, but were unfortunately outside of my scope to execute for the time-frame of this project.
+While designing this app, there were a few features I wanted to include, but were unfortunately outside of my scope to execute for the time-frame for this project.

 Some of the features I would have liked to include are:

 - Linking multiple terminals together so that friends could play with each other in the same game.
 - Allow players to rotate between being Code Master and a Human Player.
-- Allow Code Master to manually select favourite answer card.
+- Allow Code Master to manually select favourite answer card and distribute point accordingly.
-- Re-fill players hand back up to minimum amount of cards until there are no cards left in answer card deck.
+- Re-fill players hand back up to minimum amount of cards until there are no cards left in the answer-card deck.

+---

+#### R7 Outline of User Interaction

+**1.** Player is presented with a Welcome screen and menu of options.
+**2.** Player chooses one of the options, which triggers a response dependant on what they chose.
+**3.** The Player has the option to return to the main menu screen if they choose to either read the instructions, or view high scores.
+**4.** Once the game has started, the Player is prompted throughout the game to view cards and select which card they wish to answer the question with.
+**5.** The viewer is also able to view all of the answers submitted my each Computer Player in each round, so that the game is more interactive and funny.
+**6.** Once all of the rounds have been played, the final scores are calculated and displayed in the terminal.
+**7.** The end-of-game screen is determined by whether or not the Human Player won the game, or if it was one of the Computer Players.
+**8.** The game ends and the Main Menu re-appears, allowing the user to select one of the options (View Rules, View Scores, Start New Game, or Exit).

+---

-##### R7, R8, R9???
-Design and Implementation
+#### R8, R9 Design and Implementation

 Computers Against Developers was created in three days as part of Terminal Application using Ruby Assignment at Coder Academy.